Optical conductivity of a dirty current-carrying superconductor: Summary

 Using the Keldysh sigma model formalism, we have derived the general expression for an anisotropic optical conductivity $\sigma(\omega)$ of a dirty superconductor biased by a dc current.
 Our combined analytical and numerical study tracks the key features of the response across all frequencies, temperatures, and currents.
 At high frequencies, they include the emergence of a peak in $\re\sigma(\omega)$ and an associated dip in $\im\sigma(\omega)$ near $2E_g$, with the amplitude of both growing with increasing $I$ and decreasing $T$.
 Below $T\lesssim 0.75 \, T_c$ at large currents, the enhanced role of the Schmid-Higgs mode drives a sign change in the reactive conductivity, creating a frequency band with a capacitive rather than inductive response.
 At low frequencies, the main effects are the giant absorption governed by inelastic relaxation and sensitivity of the inductive response to the energy relaxation rate.
 Our analysis reveals crucial importance of both the quasiparticle relaxation channel and the amplitude Schmid-Higgs mode, whose fine tuning is responsible for the exact cancellation of the superfluid density at the critical current.

 \acknowledgments

 We thank I. S. Burmistrov for pointing out the role of the Schmid-Higgs mode.
 This work was supported by the Russian Science Foundation under Grant No.\ 23-12-00297 and by the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS''.
+A.P. acknowledges support from the Ministry of Science and Higher Education of Russian Federation (Project No.\ FFWR-2024-0017).